 - Reserve Officer Training Corps (ROTC) members

-SGLI is offered to most as “full-time” coverage, except for Reserve members who qualify for part-time coverage instead.
-SGLI requires payment of a monthly premium automatically taken out of the servicemember’s basic pay.
+SGLI is offered to most as full-time coverage, except for Reserve members, who qualify for part-time coverage instead.
+SGLI monthly premiums are automatically taken out of the service member’s basic pay.

-In 2020, the basic SGLI premium rate was 6 cents per $1,000 of insurance coverage.
-This number is provided as a reference only–payment rates are subject to change each year due to inflation, cost of living adjustments, federal law, program changes, etc.
+In 2021, the basic SGLI premium rate was 6 cents per $1,000 of insurance coverage.
+Payment rates are subject to change each year due to inflation, cost-of-living adjustments, federal law and program changes.

-You can customize your SGLI coverage; the system allows adjusting levels of coverage and your beneficiaries.
+You can customize your SGLI coverage.
+The system allows you to adjust levels of coverage and your beneficiaries.
 Most will make these changes via the MilConnect portal (see below).

 SGLI Coverage Amounts

-SGLI is offered in increments of $50,000 up to a maximum of $400,000.
-These amounts are offered with age restrictions.
-Servicemembers deployed to a combat zone will have their SGLI automatically increased to the maximum coverage amount of $400,000 without exception.
+You can purchase SGLI in $50,000 increments, up to a maximum of $400,000.
+When service members are deployed to a combat zone, their SGLI will automatically increase to the maximum coverage amount of $400,000.